-Even with an earthed machine, the safe clearances to high-voltage lines (Clearances P. 36) and the instructions relating to storms and bad weather (Procedure in storms P. 49) must be complied with.
+Even with an earthed machine, the safe clearances to high-voltage lines (Clearances from highvoltage lines P. 38) and the instructions relating to storms and bad weather (Procedure in storms P. 51) must be complied with.

 2.3 Stationary machines